-A. Submittals and Resubmittals: Engineer will review each of Contractor's shop drawings and/or submittal data the initial time and, should resubmittal be required, one additional time to verify that reasons for resubmittal have been addressed by Contractor and corrections made.
+- A. Make submittals in accordance with requirements of Division 01 Sections - B. Submittals and Resubmittals: Engineer will review each of Contractor's shop drawings and/or submittal data the initial time and, should resubmittal be required, one additional time to verify that reasons for resubmittal have been addressed by Contractor and corrections made.
 Resubmittal changes/revisions/corrections shall be circled.
 Engineer will review only circled items and will not be responsible for non-circled changes/revisions/corrections and additions.
 Should additional resubmittals be required, Contractor shall reimburse Owner for all costs incurred, including the cost of Engineer's services made necessary to review such additional resubmittals.
 Owner will in turn reimburse Engineer.

-B. Requests For Information
+C. Requests For Information